Tuesday, July 31, 2018

 Last month, amid all of the work tasks performed in those 30 days, I found myself driving about 70 miles to talk to someone for a part-time job opening.

 Why I had to drive that far for a part-time job candidate doesn't matter -- well, it does matter but if I think about it too much, I'll get upset.
 What matters is this person decided right during my talk with him that he had no interest in the job.
-He kind of had an attitude about it, too.
 So, that was fun, 140 miles total for no damn reason.

 Later in the month, I drove about the same number of miles for another work function, an annual dinner, the organization of which I'm sure takes months, if not years, off my life.